 The major issue affecting many websites has to do with their structure.
 Their site navigation, URL format, and probably the biggest of them all, the structure of their internal linking, all have a lot of shortcomings.
 We intend to coach you on the best way to structure your site and improve your website’s SEO.

 Unfortunately, the URLs used by a lot of websites are below standard.
 They don’t convey to search engines the content listed there, and the URLs don’t have a set of keywords.
 Your pages ought to have their purpose expressed in their URL, regardless of whether your website is just an HTML website, a CMS or a blog with WordPress.

 There are two things you should know.
 The first is that spaces should be replaced with dashes instead of underscores.
 Using underscores can lead to problems with search engines by lumping words together for the wrong keywords.
 The second thing you should note is that it doesn’t matter how established your website is, you can still fix your URL.
 All you have to do is to insert a 301 redirect for the pages you alter in your .htaccess file.

 The best option is to go for XHTML and CSS menus.
-Ensure that the file names are properly optimized and make good use of the alt and tittle features if you want to use images for your menus.
+Ensure that the file names are properly optimised and make good use of the alt and title features if you want to use images for your menus.